 What the industrial pig CAFO operators don't seem to understand is that confinement creates extreme stress which affects not only the health of the animal but also degrades the quality of the pork they are trying to market.
 All you have to do is give it the taste test; the difference is remarkable.

 Be sure to check out his pig humor page during your visit.

 In order to fully appreciate the horror and cruelty of modern industrial pig farms, it is important to understand the nature of the pig itself.
 Please read on.

 Pigs by nature are very intelligent animals and well aware of their surroundings.
 It is the innate intelligence and personality of pigs that makes life for them in CAFO pig farms so troubling.

-After learning to use a joystick with their snouts, "pigs could learn to play simple matching games by moving the cursor around a computer screen."
 Here is a recent very short animated video created by our friends at Farm Sanctuary that really puts it in perspective.
 Watch it and share it, it will make you smile.

 Studies "suggest that pigs might possess a degree of theory of mind, which is the ability to presume the intentions of others' behavior."
 "The late Lyall Watson, a famed ethologist and anthropologist, believed that pigs consistently demonstrate the ability to think and reason."

 They are also very social animals and form close knit groups.
 They have a language of sorts and piglets and their mothers have incredibly strong bonds.
 From HSUS, "When separated from their mother, piglets call her with distinctive vocalizations, and the sow responds urgently by vocalizing in return.